cvmfs/cvmfs/doc/developer/50-setup-cvmfs-client.md

 ### Mounting local CernVM-FS repository (special)
 *(this method is of course also possible for remote repositories)*

-DO NOT use `autofs` if you also want to manipulate the server part via `cmvfs_server`.
+DO NOT use `autofs` if you also want to manipulate the server part via `cvmfs_server`.
 The reason is that `overlayfs` used by `cvmfs_server` mounts to the same point as `autofs` and *that is a really bad idea*.

 <u>**Instead mount the local cvmfs client to a different location (not /cvmfs).**</u>